A.S. Blainville: Women

 In 2018, they entered a team in the newly formed women's division of the Première Ligue de soccer du Québec.
 They won their first women's title during the 2020 season, which was shortened due to the COVID-19 pandemic, coming in first place with a perfect 3-0-0 record, in which they did not concede any goals, and defeating CS Fabrose in the championship final.
 The women defended their league title in 2021, which was played once again played in a shortened season (this year nine matches), contested by a full ten-team league, while also winning the inaugural women's Coupe PLSQ.
 They won their third consecutive women's league title in 2022, qualifying them for the first ever League1 Canada women's interprovincial championship, and also repeated as Coupe PLSQ champions.
-The women's team won the inaugural interprovinical title after defeating League1 British Columbia side Varsity FC in the semi-finals, and PLSQ runner-up AS Laval in the final.
+The women's team won the inaugural interprovincial title after defeating League1 British Columbia side Varsity FC in the semi-finals, and PLSQ runner-up AS Laval in the final.
 As champions, they earned automatic qualification to the 2023 edition of the tournament.